nodejs/next-10/meetings/summit-typescript-jul-2022.md

 * Daniel, in terms of compatibility across versions, does Types as annotations relate in terms of Possibly being defaults?
-* Matteo, whatever happens at runtime level, does not relate, what’s being specified in TC39 proposal  dos not overlay, Types a comments is about TypeChecking, not running
+* Matteo, whatever happens at runtime level, does not relate, what’s being specified in TC39 proposal  does not overlay, Types a comments is about TypeChecking, not running
 * Tierney, independent.
 * Ruy, discussed supporting different versions, maybe vendoring loaders might be a solution.
 * Rob, implemented in runtime in a custom runtime, on Matteo’s comment, found you can divide tsconfig into 2 categories